nepo-dev/nepo.dev/src/insecurity-and-self-narrative.md

 I remind myself this is my first time doing this.
 No one was born knowing.
 It isn't my fault and it's perfectly fine.
-I will be better when I'm done reading and next time I won't need so much time.
+I will be better when I'm done reading, and next time I won't need so much time.
-* When I see successful people and think I haven't done anything, I remind myself of all the people that keep in touch with me, of my career and how much it has made me grow, of all those little projects after work, of all the things I _do_ know instead of the ones I don't, of this little blog...
+* When I see successful people and think I haven't done anything with my life, I remind myself of all the people that keep in touch with me, of my career and how much it has made me grow, of all those little projects after work, of all the things I _do_ know instead of the ones I don't, of this little blog... all those things _I_ care about.

 It might seem like I'm constantly defusing bombs in my head, but far from it.
-Repeatedly refuting the negative thoughts improved my self-image and diminished my insecurities.
+Refuting the negative judgements slowly improved my self-image.
-_It gets easier_.
+I was more kind to myself and so the thoughts appeared less frequently.
+In time it got easier.
+My fears became smaller and easier to manage.
+I still have them, but at least I'm not struggling with them.
+And lately gratitude has been replacing them.
+Gratitude for friends spending time with me, or for being fortunate enough to learn at work.

 If you're struggling with insecurities yourself, try avoiding judgement and find out where that fear comes from.